satello/rps-dapp/README.md

 yarn run build
 ```

-- Run app on webserver of your choice
+- Run build/ on webserver of your choice

 e.g. to run production on your local machine
 ```